Disla-Novo/Dimidium_Bellerophon/README.md

 ### Smart Extrusion

 Bellerophon's `EnableAutoExtrude` engine calculates path-aware extrusion volumes automatically.
 Need manual control?
 You can override with precision.
-Either way, your extrusion is always optimized for the hardware you're targeting.
+Either way, your extrusion is always optimized for what you're targeting.

 ### Built-In Safety & Validation